 Block off your time

-Like I say, you’re never doing to sit in front of your monitor at 9am and work through til 5pm with a 30 minute lunch break.
-It’s just not realistic and it’s mind numbingly boring.
+Like I say, you’re never doing to sit in front of your monitor at 9 am and work through until 5 pm with a 30-minute lunch break.
+It’s just not realistic and it’s mind-numbingly boring.
 We’re not designed to focus our attention for that long and it just doesn’t work.
-Personally, I work in 1 or 2 hour blocks, putting in solid, focused, distraction-free work and then give myself an hour off.
-I find that when working like this I can get more achieved in those 2 hours then I would in 6 hours of distracted, unfocused work.
+Personally, I work in 1 or 2-hour blocks, putting in solid, focused, distraction-free work and then give myself an hour off.
+I find that when working like this I can get more achieved in those 2 hours than I would in 6 hours of distracted, unfocused work.

 Even better, block off your time further than that.
 Just as an example:

 - 30 minutes dealing with emails and enquiries

 - 1 hour creating that report/presentation/spreadsheet etc etc